-Whether it’s in an office or at a construction site, an injury can occur in any workplace setting.
-After seeking the necessary medical care, the first thing you should do is file for workers’ compensation, commonly referred to as workers’ comp.
+An injury can occur in any workplace setting, Whether in an office or at a construction site.
+After seeking the necessary medical care, you should first file for workers’ compensation, commonly called workers’ comp.

-In these cases, it’s best to have a skilled and knowledgeable New York workers’ comp lawyer on your side.
+In these cases, having a skilled and knowledgeable New York workers’ compensation lawyer on your side is best.
 The Weinstein Group, PLLC believes every injured worker should get the financial compensation they need.

-If you or a loved one have sustained an injury on the job, please contact us today at 212.741.3800 to schedule your free case evaluation.
+If you or a loved one has sustained an injury on the job, please get in touch with us today at 212.741.3800 to schedule your free case evaluation.

 What types of injuries can workers’ compensation cover?